USS Raleigh (LPD-1): 1980–1989

 1980 training session at Guatanamo Bay, Cuba.
 In January 1983, Raleigh set sail for duty with the ill-fated Multi-National Peace Keeping Force in Beirut, Lebanon.
 Departing Norfolk, she picked up 2nd Battalion, 6th Marines, at Morehead City, on 27 January, and returned to port on 29 June 1983.
 Raleigh loaded with Amtraks and Marines and steamed for Operation BIG PINE II (Ahuas Tara II), Honduras August 1983 – February 1984.
-The exercise also include Honduran soldiers that were embarked and taken ashore by CH-46 Sea Knights, Amtraks, and LCM-8s.
+The exercise also included Honduran soldiers that were embarked and taken ashore by CH-46 Sea Knights, Amtraks, and LCM-8s.
 Their return trip carried 101st Airborne soldiers.

 In February – March 1984, USS Raleigh (LPD-1) took part in "Teamwork '84" which included US Navy and USMC personnel as well as forces from Canada, Belgium, United Kingdom, Netherlands, Germany, France, Norway and Denmark.
 During this time Raleigh crossed the arctic circle on 3/4/1984 at 010 degrees 20' E longitude.

 In 1984 the ship participated in JLOTs (Joint Logistics Over the Shore) which was a test of the Navy's ability to supply troops on the beach from container ships off shore.
 In 1985 she went into the ship yards in Charleston, South Carolina and then to Guantanamo Bay for training exercises.
 In 1986 she went to the North Atlantic, steaming by Iceland and then to Norway's fjords to practice amphibious assaults and transit exercises.
 In August 1986, the amphibious transport dock set sail for Operation Northern Wedding Bold Guard and LF6F with MSSG-22 on board.
 An infantry company from the ground combat element of the MAU was also on board.
 MSSG-22 was part of the 22nd MAU (SOC).
 The vessel returned from her deployment in February 1987.
 In the same year she was part of an operation in the Mediterranean Sea.
 In 1987 and again in 1988–89, Raleigh cruised the Persian Gulf as part of a mine countermeasures group.
 During Operation Earnest Will helicopters from her deck caught an Iranian AJR laying mines in an "incident."
 Raleigh played a major role in the Gulf.